 I have a few clients using barcode in QuickBooks and are very happy with it, but also (like me) wish it had more functionality at the moment; we will have to wait for version 2019 to see if we get a little more!

-I got two videos to compliment this article:
+I got a few videos to compliment this article:

 We are Quickbooks Enterprise Resellers, and we can answer your questions regarding your advanced inventory needs and give you a quote for QuickBooks Enterprise (or any QuickBooks Desktop/Online version), Email me firstname.lastname@example.org or call my office 954-414-1524 for immediate help.